-14. The Education and Training Committee shall advise the Council (whether on the request of the Council or otherwise) on the performance of the Council's functions in relation to-

-(a) the establishing of standards of proficiency under article 5 and its other functions under that article;

-- (b) the establishing of standards and requirements in respect of education and training or continuing professional development, as the case may be, under articles 15(1) and 19(4) and (6); - (ba) ... - (c) the giving of guidance under article 21(2).
+- 14. The Education and Training Committee shall advise the Council (whether on the request of the Council or otherwise) on the performance of the Council's functions in relation to- - (a) the establishing of standards of proficiency under article 5 and its other functions under that article; - the establishing of standards and requirements in respect of education and training or continuing professional development, as the case may be, under articles 15(1) and 19(4) and (6); - (ba) the setting of criteria under Article 15B;70 - (c) the giving of guidance under article 21(2).